maxhbr/LDBcollector/md/LGPL-3.0-only.md

     			ATTRIBUTE Duration As long as needed
     	IF User product
     		YOU MUST Provide Installation information
-    			EXCEPT IF Installation Is NOT Feasible
+    			ATTRIBUTE Included in Source code delivery Of the Library EXCEPT IF Installation Is NOT Feasible
     	IF Software modification
     		YOU MUST Provide Modification notice